HOGA Gaharu Tea Valley (务边沉香山茶园) is not your average tea valley!

 HOGA Gaharu Tea Valley Gopeng Location

-HOGA Gaharu Tea Valley is part of the Kinta Geopark and is a few minutes’ drive from Gopeng Heritate House in Gopeng.
+HOGA Gaharu Tea Valley is part of the Kinta Geopark and is a few minutes’ drive from the Gopeng Heritate House in Gopeng.

 Gaharu Tea Valley Gopeng Map